alaahag/c_wait/README.md

 CONNECT_TYPE="all"
 ```

-(You can modify the default values, read the source-code comments)
+You can modify the default values (read the source-code comments).

-./c_wait --help
+Help: ./c_wait --help

      --------------------------------------------------------------------------
      -=-                   'c_wait' - ConnectionWait v1.0                   -=-